MalekImam/Simple-Cart/README.md

 ## What project do?

-Present large numbers of products, and has the ability to add any project to the cart or remove it, also it has two more features, searching and filtering.
+Displays a large numbers of products, and has the ability to add any product to the cart or remove it, also it has two more features, searching and filtering.